denissilantev64/VLHXBTC-dashboard/README.md

 - Daily collection of the vault NAV per share (`tokenPrice()` on the PoolLogic contract).
 - Daily BTC/USD and WBTC/USD prices from CoinGecko with ETag-aware caching.
 - Derived NAV vs BTC analytics (ROI in BTC, ROI in USD, alpha vs BTC) exported as CSV.
-- Automated GitHub Actions workflow that refreshes datasets, builds the dashboard, and deploys GitHub Pages without manual commits.
+- Production-ready GitHub Actions pipeline that refreshes datasets, builds the dashboard, and deploys GitHub Pages without manual commits.
 - Lightweight React + Vite dashboard (ECharts) with preset time range filters (1D/1M/3M/6M/ALL) that reads CSVs directly from the repository.
 - Robust error handling, exponential backoff for HTTP requests, RPC fallbacks, and data sanity checks.